kazuhiro4949/PagingKit/Documentation/Tips.md

 Sample Project has this case. see [InitializeWithoutStoryboardViewController](https://github.com/kazuhiro4949/PagingKit/blob/master/iOS%20Sample/iOS%20Sample/InitializingWithoutStoryboardViewController.swift)

 ## Put menu on UINavigationBar
-Initialize PagingMenuView directory and set it to container view controller's navigationTitme.titleView The following is part of the code.
+Initialize PagingMenuView directly and set it to container view controller's navigationTitme.titleView The following is part of the code.
 You can check the sample view controller.
 See [NavigationBarViewController](https://github.com/kazuhiro4949/PagingKit/blob/master/iOS%20Sample/iOS%20Sample/NavigationBarViewController.swift)

 ```swift